BarryLabs/websites/README.md

-# The source for the various websites I make as proof.
+# The sources for the various websites I make as proof.